Review · Other Supplements

 - What's actually in Ignitra?

-- Based on the marketing and category, expect green tea extract, caffeine, cayenne pepper, and possibly chromium.
-The catch is the proprietary blend: the label lists total milligrams for the blend rather than per ingredient, so you can't compare each dose to clinical research.
+- Without seeing the full label, we can't say for sure.
+Based on the marketing and category, expect a blend of green tea extract, caffeine, cayenne pepper, and possibly chromium or garcinia.
+The problem is the proprietary blend — the label lists total milligrams for the blend, not per ingredient, so you can't compare to clinical doses.